 How often have you had a few drinks and gotten behind the wheel?
-National Impaired Driving Prevention Month 2018 draws attention to this behavior.
-You don’t have to be legally drunk to cause an accident.
+December is National Impaired Driving Prevention Month, and it draws attention to this behavior.
+Remember that you don’t have to be legally drunk to cause an accident.
 Most importantly, the practice could be an indicator of a drinking problem.
+That’s why you may need an alcohol detox program.

 Just a couple of drinks will slow your reaction time.
 You might never see that turning car or bicyclist.
 Once you do, you can’t turn your visual signal into breaking action quickly enough.
-An accident is inevitable.
+In those situations, an accident is inevitable.

 Are You Struggling with a Drinking Problem?

-You know that you shouldn’t drink and drive, but you do it only infrequently.
+You know that you shouldn’t drink and drive.
+In fact, you may stick by that… most of the time.
+However, maybe you do occasionally.
+How bad could that be?
 So far, nothing terrible happened.
 Then again, maybe you’re in the initial stages of a use disorder.
 You know that you drink more than you should.
+Eventually, there are going to be consequences if you don’t get into alcohol rehab.

-You’ve been trying to cut back.
+Obviously, you’ve been trying to cut back.
 However, you’ve routinely busted through your self-imposed limits.
 This scares you.
 Similarly, it makes you feel shame.
-National Impaired Driving Prevention Month 2018 just makes you think about it more.
+Events like National Impaired Driving Prevention Month just makes you think about it more.

 Do you need an alcohol detox program?
 If you have a moderate or severe use disorder, it’s a good idea to start with this step.
 In contrast, if you only drink occasionally and don’t suffer from withdrawal, you might be able to skip it.
 You’d immediately go to rehab.